Food Donor FAQs

 • Lastly, are there days of the week or food types that you’re still throwing out?
 We’d be happy to send a volunteer to rescue that food, even if its a small amount!

-We're a volunteer-driven transportation solution that coordinates food rescues through the Chicago FR app.
+We're a volunteer-driven transportation solution that coordinates food rescues through the CFR app.
 Food donations are entered into the app, which notifies volunteers when and where to pick it up.
 They then claim the rescue and deliver the food directly to the NPP.

 We accept surplus food donations from any business or institution — grocery stores, restaurants, farms, schools, caterers, and more.
 The only place we don't pickup from is private homes.
 If you have food to donate, call us and we'll arrange a pickup.